Centre of Forensic Sciences

 Case Acceptance Criteria:

-- Refer to the National DNA Databank (NDDB) website (Designated Offences List) and Section 487.04 of the Criminal Code of Canada to determine if the case under investigation should be submitted as a DNA HVS offence.
+Refer to the National DNA Databank (NDDB) website (Designated Offences List) and section 487.04 of the Criminal Code of Canada to determine if the case under investigation should be submitted to the DNA HVS.

 Requirement: The following must be documented on the CFS submission form: